-Basin Electric Power Cooperative provides two \$500 scholarships to MEC to be awarded as a scholarship to two qualified candidates.
-These scholarships were awarded based on academic excellence, which includes the following criteria: ACT scores, work experience and participation in school and community activities.
+Basin Electric Power Cooperative provides two \$500 to McLean Electric Cooperative to be awarded as a scholarship to two qualified candidates.
+These scholarships were awarded based on academic excellence, which includes the following criteria: ACT scores, work experience, and participation in school and community activities.